 For those thinking about a detailed and intensive training program, cross-training is a great alternative.
-A martial arts San Deigo training program at the James Martial Arts Academy can fit into your cross-training regimen and become a crucial part of your journey toward self-improvement, self-defense, and empowerment.
+Our San Diego martial arts training program here at the James Martial Arts Academy can get you into a cross-training regimen.
+Cross-training is a crucial part of your journey toward self-improvement, self-defense, and empowerment.

-A mix of combative, athletic training and mind-centering is the key to turning a brand-new leaf in your life and establishing a brand-new, healthier self.
+Combining combative, athletic training and mind-centering is the key to turning a brand-new leaf into your life and establishing a healthier self.
 Seek the balance that your body naturally desires.

 What’s the Point of Cross-Training with Martial Arts San Diego?

 Cross-training started as a way to enhance general athletic efficiency.
-It’s an approach that lots of expert athletes began utilizing throughout the off-season to remain in shape and press their skills to a higher level.
+It’s an approach many expert athletes have begun utilizing throughout the off-season to remain in shape and push their skills to a higher level.
 But the idea is slightly counter-intuitive, as you would think that an athlete should just continue to practice their sport year-round.
 As the cliche goes, practice makes perfect, right?

-Requirement practice and training would be to simply drill your muscles in the very same way over and over to improve your capability to carry out in a particular sport, but cross-training operate in a various way.
-The idea here is to utilize and exercise the muscle groups that you don’t naturally use.
+Requirement practice and training would be to simply drill your muscles, in the same way to improve your capability to carry out in a particular sport, but cross-training operates in various ways.
+The idea here is to utilize and exercise the muscle groups you don’t naturally use.

 The underlying belief is that the body is a unified organism.
-Every action, motion, and thought naturally impacts each part of the body.
-Therefore, by working muscle groups that might appear unimportant to the sport you’re playing, you are actually raising your overall efficiency, even if it’s counter-intuitive.
-If the body is just one, interconnected entity, then every type of exercise ought to push you to health.
+Every action, motion, and thought naturally impacts each body part.
+Therefore, you are raising your overall efficiency by working muscle groups that might appear unimportant to the sport you’re playing, even if it’s counter-intuitive.
+If the body is just one interconnected entity, then every type of exercise ought to push you to health.

 Who is Cross-Training Good For?